MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-prepare-app.md

 # Prepare a Python web app for authentication

-This tutorial is part 2 of a series that demonstrates building a Python Flask web app and preparing it for authentication using the Microsoft Entra admin center.
+This tutorial is part 2 of a series that demonstrates building a Python Flask web app and adding sign in support using the Microsoft identity platform.
 In [part 1 of this series](tutorial-web-app-python-register-app.md), you registered and configured the application in your Microsoft Entra ID tenant.

-In this tutorial:
+In this tutorial, you:

 > [!div class="checklist"]
 >